- How to clean a bathtub with baking soda

 Bleach is a highly effective cleaner.
 It is also very toxic and hazardous if not used properly.
 Many would advise using bleach as there are plenty of alternatives, but for ease of access and speed of cutting through nearly all grime and gunk, bleach is unmatched compared to more natural solutions.

-Just be safe and well-equipped while using it otherwise you may have other issues than a dirty bathtub.
-There are also other cleaning products such as Comet or Ajax which contain bleach, but are overly less potent than concentrated bleach which might be more suitable for your cleaning situation and be much safer to handle.
+Just be safe and well-equipped while using it; otherwise, you may have other issues than a dirty bathtub.
+There are also other cleaning products such as Comet or Ajax, which contain bleach but are generally less potent than concentrated bleach.
+These might be more suitable for your cleaning situation and much safer to handle.
+When cleaning modern freestanding bathtubs, it’s essential to choose products that effectively remove dirt and grime without damaging the tub’s surface, ensuring your bathtub remains in pristine condition.

 How to Clean A Bathtub